Post

 (95, 1097)

-Since the hint mentioned something about the given image (confidential.jpg), I used ChatGPT to create a script that will color a white pixel on a blank jpg file which could uncover the flag.
+I used ChatGPT to generate a script that will color a white pixel on a blank image which easily reveals the flag.

 1